Dutch Bros. Coffee: Business model

 Dutch Bros operates as a chain.
 The vast majority of its stores are drive-thru stands.
 Each store sells hot and cold drinks, including non-coffee options, and a selection of baked goods.

 The company started franchising in 1999.
 In 2008, Dutch Bros transitioned to an internal franchising model that required potential franchisees to have worked for the company for a minimum of three years.
 This resulted in a 97 percent continuity rate among franchises; between 2010 and 2015, only three percent of all Dutch Bros franchise locations closed.
 In 2017, Dutch Bros stopped franchising and started opening only company-owned stores.
-As of June 2021, 264 Dutch Bros stores were being run by franchisees and another 207 were fully company-owned.
-The company has a history of buying out franchisees who fall short of the company's customer service standards.
+As of June 2021, franchisees were running 264 Dutch Bros stores and another 207 were fully company-owned.
+The company has a history of buying out franchisees who failed to meet the company's customer service standards.

 Operations

-Dutch Bros is headquartered in Grants Pass, Oregon.
-It is majority-owned by Travis Boersma, who holds the title of executive chairman, and Joth Ricci is its president and CEO.
-The company operates approximately 500 stores across 12 states and employs about 16,500 people.
+Dutch Bros is headquartered in Tempe, Arizona.
+It had been based in Grants Pass, Oregon, since its 1992 founding, but began moving some corporate offices to Arizona in early 2024 and in June 2025 announced that it was relocating its headquarters there.
+The company is majority-owned by Travis Boersma, who holds the title of executive chairman, and Christine Barone is its president and CEO.
 In September 2021, Dutch Bros became a publicly traded company, selling 21 million shares for a total of $484 million.
+As of December 2023, the company employed approximately 24,000 people, and as of August 2024, it had 912 stores.
+In 2024, Dutch Bros opened a distribution and roasting center in Melissa, Texas.
+The center is a 65,000 square foot plant located at the intersection of U.S. 75 and State Highway 121.

+Charity

+Through its fundraiser "Drink One for Dane", Dutch Bros.
+Coffee donates to the Muscular Dystrophy Association.
+Its other annual charitable initiatives include Dutch Luv, which benefits local food banks, and Buck for Kids, which supports local youth organizations including chapters of the Boys & Girls Clubs of America.